cgjacklin/transmdot/README.md

-# transmdot
-vit based mdot
+# Official Repository for Transmdot